You are here

 Historical Notes: In 1822 Thomas Jefferson instructed his granddaughter Ellen Randolph, who was then in Washington, to purchase an engraving of President James Monroe based on the portrait by John Vanderlyn, and busts of Monroe and James Madison by the Italian émigré sculptor Pietro (Peter) Cardelli.
-Although Ellen acquired all three works of art, none survives.
+Although Ellen acquired all three works of art, none survives.1

-Jefferson had a profound influence on Monroe's political career. they first met in Williamsburg, in about 1779, while Jefferson served as governor.
+Jefferson had a profound influence on Monroe's political career.
+They first met in Williamsburg, in about 1779, while Jefferson served as governor.
 He encouraged Monroe, fifteen years his junior, to further his political career by studying law.